Landiie/landie.github.io/src/sammi-extensions/sando.md

 <!-- troubleshooting end-->
 <!-- more -->
 <!--patchnotes start-->
+# 2.4.4
+- Bug Fixes:
+  - Fixed a global not being set when installing (it only set when starting up SAMMI)

 # 2.4.3
 - Changes:
   - Moved the obsws validation to the validation of sando, so credentials can be used in other obsws applications